A Six-pack of Tips for Healthy Cotton in 2013

-I recently heard a cotton farmer confess that the day he planted cotton was the most important day for that crop.
-If he planted and the weather was warm for the next 1 to 2 weeks, the plants would emerge quickly, the seedlings would develop a robust root system and the plants would grow well all summer.
-If he planted and the weather turned cold and wet for the next 1 to 2 weeks, the cotton stand would be thin and uneven due to seedling diseases, the roots of surviving plants would be stunted, the plants would grow poorly and mature slowly and yield would be low.
-Farmers can protect their young cotton crop against seedling diseases that may develop during cool wet weather by following the six steps listed below.
+The day cotton farmers’ plant is the most important day for that crop the entire year.
+If the weather is warm 10 to 14 days after planting, the plants will emerge quickly, the seedlings will develop a robust root system, and the plants will grow and yield well that year.
+If the weather is cold and wet for 10 to 14 days after planting, diseases will attack the seedlings and kill many so the stand will be thin and uneven, the roots of surviving plants will be stunted, and the plants will grow and yield poorly that year.
+Farmers can help protect their young cotton crop against seedling diseases that may develop during cool wet weather by following the six steps listed below.
 I call these six steps a six-pack of tips for a healthy cotton corp.

 - Plant only when the soil temperature 4 inches deep has warmed up to about 65?F by 8:00 a.m. and plant only when at least 7 days of warm and dry weather are predicted.